ahmetmetinarslan/plp-website-for-fcc/README.md

 # plp-website-for-fcc
-Product Landing Page for freecodecamp
+Product Landing Page for freecodecamp<br>
+The website prepared for freecodecamp has been shared.